Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 5. Marisqueira Azul

 You’ll find Marisqueira Azul at Time Out Market.
 Order razor clams, soft shelled crab, tiger prawns, or oysters, along with a nice bottle of wine.
-Since the place is on the expensive side, to avoid surprises, make sure you ask to weigh your food so you know the prices in advance.
+The place is a bit on the expensive side.
+Make sure you ask to weigh your food so to avoid surprises when it’s time to pay.

 Time Out Market, Avenida 24 de Julho (Cais do Sodré), average price for 2: €50